 We are requesting that all students attend school with their own stationery.
-Whilst we will continue to have stationery on site, we feel it is important that you take accountability for your own stationery, and this way you can be in control of the usage of what stationery works for you.
-With this in mind, we request that each student attends school with their own pencil case.
-Full stationery breakdown can be found in the checklist later in the handbook.
-Please ensure that this is still organised for you even if you may not yet be writing with us yet.
-Also, pencil cases can live in your locker if you wish.
+Whilst we will continue to have stationery on site, we feel it is important that the students take accountability for their own stationery, and this way they can be in control of the usage of what stationery works for them.
+With this in mind,

-8. Medication
+8. Student Medication

-Staff members are only allowed to administer drugs if they have been prescribed by a doctor and staff members have written permission from the caregiver stating frequency and dosage.
+Staff members are only allowed to administer drugs if they have been prescribed by a doctor and staff members have written permission from the parent-carer stating frequency and dosage.

-If you have any allergies including hay-fever or fur allergies, we strongly recommend you provide a named GP prescription bottle of antihistamine or equivalent in order that we can support you onsite as required.
-If an allergy flare up is impacting your enjoyment and participation and we do not have any medication to administer, we will call the relevant contact to advise them and arrange collection (if required).
+If the student has any allergies including hay-fever or fur allergies, we strongly recommend you provide a named GP prescription bottle of antihistamine or equivalent in order that we can support the student as required.
+If an allergy flare up is impacting the student's enjoyment and participation and we do not have any medication to administer, we will call the relevant contact to advise them and arrange collection.